apivideo/api.video-java-client/docs/UploadTokensApi.md

     UploadTokensApi apiInstance = client.uploadTokens();

     String sortBy = "createdAt"; // Allowed: createdAt, ttl.
 You can use these to sort by when a token was created, or how much longer the token will be active (ttl - time to live).
-Date and time is presented in ISO-8601 format.
+Date and time is presented in ATOM UTC format.
     String sortOrder = "asc"; // Allowed: asc, desc.
 Ascending is 0-9 or A-Z. Descending is 9-0 or Z-A.
     Integer currentPage = 1; // Choose the number of search results to return per page.
 Minimum value: 1 Integer pageSize = 25; // Results per page.
 Allowed values 1-100, default is 25.